271213/MTBI-Bench/README.md

 - Capturing detailed spatiotemporal and semantic information

 These limitations highlight concrete directions for future research in multimodal educational AI systems.
+(All data will be open-sourced after the mid-draft,Email discussions are always welcome)